 Looking for some easy science activities?
-Check out these simple magnet experiments help kids explore the properties of magnets.
+Check out these simple magnet experiments to help kids explore the properties of magnets.
 Includes free printable worksheets.
 Perfect for teaching kindergarten and first grade.

 Have you ever seen a young child playing with a magnet?
 They seem to find them fascinating.
 It is easy to understand why.
 Magnets seem to possess magical properties.
 I had a set of magnets when I was a kid and spent many happy hours playing with them.
 I loved watching how two magnets could attract or repel each other.
 Of course, I had no idea I was learning some fundamental scientific principles.
 I was just having fun.

 This article (and most) on Simply Kinder does contain affiliate links that we do earn a commission off of.
 Clicking these links does not cost you any extra but helps our website to keep great articles and freebies like this coming your way.